ondat/documentation/docs/operations/etcd/cluster-migration-node-to-pod.md

     kubectl -n storageos logs etcdctl-migration -f
     ```

-    > ⚠️  Wait until the command outputs an integer (the number of keys synced)
+    > ⚠️  Wait until the command outputs an integer (the number of keys synced).
-    > and leave the command running

 1. Stop stateful applications
     Scale down to 0 replicas all applications using Ondat volumes and wait